 Here is what can happen with a military parent’s visitation and parental rights and duties while they are deployed.

-Explore the legal options veterans have after being accused of a crime.
+This video explores the legal options veterans have after being accused of a crime.

 Serve the other party when you cannot find them - Step 2 of 2 - Statement of Evidence, Military, Address - Guided Form